International Refugee Assistance Project

 The International Refugee Assistance Project (IRAP) works to organize law students and lawyers to develop and enforce legal and human rights for refugees and displaced persons.
 It was originally a project of the Urban Justice Center in New York City, founded and directed by Becca Heller.
 On December 23, 2018, IRAP became an independent 501(c)(3) organization.

 IRAP has offices in New York City, Jordan, and Lebanon.
 IRAP is a plaintiff in International Refugee Assistance Project v.
 Trump and co-counsel in Darweesh v.
 Trump.

+IRAP's board includes Robert J. Abernethy, Ahilan Arulanantham, Mazen Darwish, Zainab Salbi.